Sobolev Differentiability Properties of Logarithmic Modulus of Real Analytic Functions: Introduction

-Furthermore, the integrability exponent $n-d$ is sharp in the sense that there exists a real analytic function $f$ such that $ \codim_\0 Z_f = n-d$ and $f \in L^{p}_\loc(\0)$, for any $p<n-d$ (See Example \ref{Ex::sharp}.) \end{thm} The proof of \rt{Thm::W11_intro} relies on the ``finiteness" of analytic functions and their zero sets (which are analytic sets).
-A particularly useful fact is that locally analytic sets can be decomposed into finitely many connected analytic manifolds.
+The proof of \rt{Thm::W11_intro} relies on the ``finiteness" property of analytic functions and their zero sets (which are analytic sets).
+A particularly useful fact is that analytic sets can be decomposed locally into finitely many connected analytic manifolds.
 We shall generalize this phenomenon and adopt the viewpoint that analytic sets are (locally) definable in some o-minimal structure, and accordingly they are ``nice" and have limited complexity, or ``tame" in their geometry and topology.